 Your Rights as an Energy Consumer

-New Jersey Energy Choice protects the rights of energy consumers through its many laws and consumer protection features.
-These include laws related to switching your energy account without your consent, rules regarding service, and an array of consumer rights.
-Additionally, all energy suppliers must be licensed by the New Jersey Board of Public Utilities (BPU).
+Through New Jersey Energy Choice, third-party suppliers must meet strict reliability standards and state requirements that protect consumers.
+These include laws related to switching your energy account without your consent, service and other consumer rights.
+Additionally, all energy suppliers must have a license issued by the New Jersey Board of Public Utilities (BPU).

-You are protected by strong "anti-slamming" laws that don’t allow you to be switched to another supplier without your consent.
-Any supplier violating this law is subject to losing its license.
-If you feel you have been slammed or have a question about a supplier's license, contact the BPU at 800-624-0241.
-If you are calling the BPU from out of state, dial 973-648-2350.
+You are protected by strong "anti-slamming" laws, which do not allow your service to be switched to another supplier without your consent.
+If you feel you have been misled or "slammed," or have a question about a supplier's license, contact the BPU at 800-624-0241.
+If calling from out of state, dial 609-341-9188.

 The BPU has established the following customer rights regarding supplier choice:

 - You have the right to be told, both in advertising and in contracts, the price per therm over the term of the contract, projected savings and the period of time for which the price is valid.

 - If your supplier does not offer a fixed price, you have the right to receive price comparisons between the supplier's price and the price to compare/basic gas supply charge.